acquire-project/acquire-docs/docs/tutorials/framedata.md

 ```
 (768, 1024)
 ```
-Finally, delete the `available_data` to free up disk space and stop runtime.
+Finally, delete the `available_data` to free up disk space.

 ```python
 # delete the available_data to free up disk space